Control Theory and Experimental Design in Diffusion Processes: Maximizing Fisher Information in Diffusion Processes

 \citep[see, e.g.,][]{Rao99}.
 Since we are interested in choosing $u_t$ to minimize the asymptotic variance of the parameter estimate, we should maximize the associated Fisher information

-with $||\zbold||_{\Sigma} = \zbold^T \Sigma^{-1} \zbold$.
+with $||\zbold||_{\Sigma}^2 = \zbold^T \Sigma^{-1} \zbold$.
 Note that the Fisher Information \eqref{fofi} --- and hence the optimal control policy --- in general depends on the parameter $\theta$ which is, of course, unknown.
 This can be handled by assuming a prior distribution for $\theta$; see Sect.~\ref{sect:Parameter Dependence and Priors}.
-For the discussion at hand, let us assume for simplicity that a reasonably good initial guess of $\theta$ is available, which we use in computing \eqref{fofi}.
+For the discussion at hand, we assume that a reasonably good initial guess of $\theta$ is available, which we use in computing \eqref{fofi}.
+In this paper we focus on parameters that appear only in the drift term $\fbold$, but note that similar expressions -- also represented as integrals over the duration of the experiment -- can be obtained for parameters that appear in $\Sigma$.
+However, unless $\Sigma$ also depends on the state $\xbold_t$, the use of a control policy that changes only the drift may not change the Fisher Information for its parameters.

-{\em A priori}, the control $u_t$ can be any function of the past history $(\xbold_s:s<t)$ and $t$, i.e., it is a stochastic process adapted to the filtration generated by $\xbold_t~.$ A basic fact of optimal control theory is that because the process $\xbold_t$ is Markovian and the functional to be optimized can be expressed as an integral of the form (\ref{fofi}), the optimal control $u_t$ at time $t$ depends only on the current state $\xbold_t$, rather than entire past history.
+{\em A priori}, the control $u_t$ can be any function of the past history $(\xbold_s:s<t)$ and $t$, i.e., it is a stochastic process adapted to the filtration generated by $\xbold_t~.$ Note also that the choice of a control at time $t$ affects the future cost, and hence subsequent choices of the control.
+Because of the form of \eqref{fofi} as an integral over time and the Marcovian dynamics of the system, the optimal control $u_t$ only depends on the current state $\xbold_t$ (and not its past).
 That is, there is a function $F:\R^d\times[0,T_{final}]\to{\cal U}$, where $\R^d$ is the state space, $T_{final}$ is the duration of the experiment, and ${\cal U}$ is the set of permissible control values, such that $u_t = F(\xbold_t,t)$ gives the optimal control policy.
-In other words, the controlled process is also Markovian.
 Hereafter we will refer to this function $F$ as the {\em optimal control policy}.